Net Metering Update:

 - The net metering facility must use solar, wind, hydroelectric, geothermal, or biomass resources to generate electricity.

-- The net metering facility must have a generating capacity of no more than 25-kW or 100% of the highest monthly usage in the previous 12 months for residential use or 300-kW for any other use.
+- The net metering facility must have a generating capacity of no more than 25 kW for residential use or 5,000-kW for any other use.
+Additionally, the net metering facility cannot produce more than 100% of the highest monthly usage in the previous 12 months.

 - The net metering facility must be interconnected to a metered service billed under any of First Electric’s metered rates.
-The First Electric account must be in the name of the owner of the net metering facility.
+The First Electric account must be in the name of the net metering customer.

 - The net metering facility must be intended primarily to offset some or all of the net metering customer’s requirements for electricity.